mathjax/MathJax/docs/html/_sources/output.txt

 With this configuration, MathML output will be used only for IE with the MathPlayer plugin (Firefox is the only other browser to have native MathML support that is sufficient for use with MathJax).
-Note, however, that a user can employ the MathJax contectual menu to select the other renderer if he or she wishes.
+Note, however, that a user can employ the MathJax contextual menu to select the other renderer if he or she wishes.

 MathJax produces MathML that models the underlying mathematics as best